Stair Calculator

 Floating / open riser (custom)$4,000–$10,000+$10,000–$35,000+Structural steel, engineering required

-The labor portion of stair installation — cutting stringers, fitting treads and risers, installing handrails and balusters — is skilled work that takes an experienced carpenter 6–12 hours for a standard 14-step staircase.
-At $60–$90/hour for a finish carpenter, that's $360–$1,080 in labor alone, plus markup.
-DIY is genuinely feasible for straight staircases if you're comfortable with a circular saw, can cut accurate angles with a speed square, and understand the riser consistency requirement.
+Cutting stringers, fitting treads and risers, and installing handrails and balusters is skilled finish carpentry work — 6–12 hours for a standard 14-step staircase at $60–$90/hour per RSMeans 2026 labor data.
+DIY is genuinely feasible for straight staircases if you’re comfortable with a circular saw and understand the riser consistency requirement.
 L-shaped, winder, and floating stairs are contractor-territory for most homeowners.

 Common Stair Calculation Mistakes